mortalis13/PX4-user_guide/en/assembly/mount_gps_compass.md

 # Mounting a Compass (or GNSS/Compass)

-External compasses, including combined GNSS/Compass hardware, should be mounted on the frame as far away from motor/ESC power lines and other sources of electromagnetic interference as possible.
+External compasses, including combined GNSS/Compass modules (recommended), should be mounted on the frame as far away from motor/ESC power lines and other sources of electromagnetic interference as possible.

 On multicopters it is common to mount the compass on a pedestal, while for fixed-wing and VTOL vehicles the compass is usually mounted on a wing.